hndrcksn/BabySitter/README.md

 from the default package installer "apt" like so: apt install check

-You build the libBabySitterCalc.so shared library and TestBabySitter test app suite like so: make all
+You build the libBabySitterCalc.so shared library, TestBabySitter test app suite and BabySitterApp like so: make all

 You run the test app from the top directory like so:
 LD_LIBRARY_PATH=./bin ./bin/TestBabySitter

-You can also build everything and run the test app suite at the same time like so: make check
+You can also build the library, test app and run the test app suite at the same time like so: make check

 If everything passes you should see test output like so:
 Running suite(s): BabySitter
 100%: Checks: 1, Failures: 0, Errors: 0

+You run the BabySitterApp for inputting the start, end and bedtimes from the top directory like so:
+LD_LIBRARY_PATH=./bin ./bin/BabySitterApp

+The BabySitterApp will ask you to input the start, end and bedtimes in that order.
+You can type a 'r' to reset the app to start over from the beginning.
+To quit the app type 'q' or hit the return key on an empty line.
+The app expects time values between 5:00PM and 4:00AM and will prompt you to re-enter your value if it is invalid or out of bounds.
+After all three values are entered it will calculate your expected earnings after which you can exit or hit 'r' to enter new values.